practicusai/docs/docs/notebooks/05_distributed_computing/01_spark/03_auto_scaled/01_interactive/01_start_cluster.md

 # Starting an auto-scaled Spark Cluster

-- This notebook demonstrates how to create, and connect to a Practicus AI Spark auto-scaled cluster, and execute simple Spark operations.
+- This example demonstrates how to create, and connect to a Practicus AI Spark auto-scaled cluster, and execute simple Spark operations.

 ### Important note on worker container image